 But mostly what people do is head over to the park to spend the day walking around, browsing, people watching, grabbing a bite to eat, and catching a little culture.
 Some areas of the park are even dog friendly.

-Various venues inside Balboa Park will offer discounts, coupons, and free days from time to time (which I’ve posted on the San Diego Museums Free Days & Discounts page).
+- Museum Free Days — Various venues inside Balboa Park will offer discounts, coupons, and free days from time to time (which I’ve posted on my San Diego Museums Free Days & Discounts page).

 Japanese Friendship Garden